kq1231/temptation_destroyer/docs/ai_todolist.md

   - Use a conversational tone that's relatable and non-judgmental
   - Ensure the content is supportive and encouraging, not just informative

-- Riverpod intitialization flow

 > If possible can you make the llms context a bit more humanistic and friendly/personal.
 This rn seems very ai ish.
 The words and sentences are way too perfect and formal to be able to make someone feel relaxed.
 Should definitely speak like a best friend who cares about you and is not just giving advice for advice

+- Riverpod intitialization flow

+- Work on EmergencyChat widget, Inshaa Allah